dword-design/nuxt-route-meta/README.md

 <!-- /BADGES -->

 <!-- DESCRIPTION/ -->
 Adds Nuxt page data to route meta at build time.
+Also supports TypeScript.
 <!-- /DESCRIPTION -->

 Nuxt pages have a `meta` property that allows to define meta data.
 These can be accessed in middlewares via `route.meta` at runtime.
 What does not work however is to access the meta data at build time in the routes object itself.
 This is needed when postprocessing routes via [extendRoutes](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-router) or the [@nuxtjs/sitemap](https://www.npmjs.com/package/@nuxtjs/sitemap) module.
 This module fills this gap by parsing the page files, extracting the meta data, and writing them to the `meta` field of each route corresponding to the page.